pryv/dev-site/source/faq-api.md

 The [events.get Call](/reference/#get-events) offers `modifiedSince` and `includeDeletions` parameters to synchronize an existing set of events.

 1. Initialize your event cache with an `events.get` and a time range with `fromTime` and `toTime`.
-2. When receiving the events, loop into them to find the oldest `event.modified` value.
+2. When receiving the events, loop into them to find the latest `event.modified` value.
 3. Store this value add a very small number to it example 0.0000001.
 Let's call it `anchor`
 4. To synchronize the events you just need call `events.get` with a time range and `modifiedSince={anchor}` `includeDeletions=true`